pravega/pravega/docs/index.md

     massive volumes durably by seamlessly scaling up to handle high throughput reads and writes from thousands of concurrent clients.

--   Fault Tolerant - Don't aim for availability only.
-Pravega detects failures and automatically recovers ensuring the continuous flow of data required for business continuity.
+-   Fault Tolerant - Pravega detects failures and automatically recovers ensuring the continuous flow of data required for business continuity.